 - A personal meeting, quilt sample examination, and brief teaching demonstration observed by three volunteer members (also CT's) of a Certification Panel who will evaluate your qualifications.
-This generally takes place during June show week in Columbus, Ohio.
+This generally takes place at the NQA Annual Show.
 (Alternate forms of evaluation may be arranged if necessary.)

 Most candidates complete the first two steps within two years of beginning the program.
 These two steps must be successfully completed before a Step III panel session may be scheduled.

 Candidates are notified of the final Panel results usually within three weeks of the meeting date.
 Comments and evaluation sheets from Panel members are included.